Quick Start Guide

 Here is what you need to get started using Tunnelblick:

-When there are no configurations (which is usually the case the first time Tunnelblick is run), the "Welcome to Tunnelblick" window will appear.
+A new "Welcome to Tunnelblick" window will appear.
 Follow the instructions to add configurations.

 To launch Tunnelblick, double-click Tunnelblick in the Applications folder.